 Now that we’ve covered our tips for finding the perfect table for your office, you should read our blog post Boardroom Tables - An Experts Guide to Finishes.
 In it, we cover the pros and cons of three common wood options you’ll come across.

 One of the best parts of our jobs is working with clients to help them find the best furniture for their space.
 We’d be happy to answer any of your questions, talk design, or put together a quote.
 Contact us at the shop!
+You can also shop our boardroom table collection to see all of the designs we have to offer.

 Written By: Todd Mitchell